squid-cache/squid-cache.github.io/SquidFaq/CompilingSquid.rst

   --with-default-user=proxy
 }}}

+From Squid 3.1 the log directory is also configurable.
+The Debian package default is:
+{{{
+--with-logdir=/var/log
+}}}

-{X} The following patch also needs to be applied since the /var/logs/ directory for logs has no configure option.
+{X} Older Squid needs the following patch to be applied since the /var/logs/ directory for logs has no configure option.
 {{{
 --- src/Makefile.am     2007-09-17 14:22:33.000000000 +1200
 +++ src/Makefile.am-new   2007-09-12 19:31:53.000000000 +1200